buckaroo-it/WooCommerce/readme.txt

 11. SEPA Credit Transfer (Bank transfer)
 12. SEPA Direct Debit (With or without Credit management)
 13. Paysafecard

+Please go to the signup page to create a Buckaroo account (https://www.buckaroo-payments.com/integration/buckaroo-payment-plaza/).
+Contact info@buckaroo.nl if you have any questions.

 == Installation ==